Pregnancy After Infertility Support

 The truth is, pregnancy after infertility often brings a complicated mix of joy and fear, gratitude and guilt, excitement and anxiety.
 You can be thrilled to be pregnant and also terrified that something will go wrong.
 You can feel grateful and also resentful about how hard you had to work for this.
 Both things can be true at once.

-Common Challenges in Pregnancy After Infertility
+Common Experiences in Pregnancy After Loss

 Constant Anxiety